nais/azurerator/docs/lifecycle.md

 The operator implements a finalizer of type `finalizers.azurerator.nais.io`, which will be processed whenever the `AzureAdApplication` resource is deleted.

-If the annotation `azure.nais.io/delete=true` exists on the resource, the associated application is deleted from Azure Active Directory.
+The associated application is deleted from Azure Active Directory whenever the related Kubernetes resource is deleted.

-OwnerReferences for the aforementioned cluster resources are also registered and should accordingly be garbage collected by the cluster.
+OwnerReferences for the aforementioned child resources are also registered and should accordingly be automatically garbage collected.

+One can prevent deletion of the resource in Azure AD by applying the annotation `azure.nais.io/preserve=true`.

 [authenticating to Azure AD with a certificate]: https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-oauth2-client-creds-grant-flow#second-case-access-token-request-with-a-certificate